Omnisend for Woocommerce (WordPress)

 Data synchronization

-After you complete the integration with Woocommerce, Omnisend starts syncing all historical data from your store.
+After completing the WooCommerce integration, Omnisend starts syncing all historical data from your store.

 The information passed to Omnisend includes your contacts, products, and orders.
 The initial synchronization may take up to a few hours but not more than 24 hours.